 Why?
 Your horse’s respiratory system is a well-oiled machine, allowing for maximum output with minimum effort – essential for hard work, fastwork and jumping.
 Laboured breathing or a very high respiratory rate is a clear indicator of a problem in the lungs or a pain response.

 What?
 A healthy respiratory rate is very slow, as your horse’s lung capacity is much greater than that of a person.
 At rest, he should take 10–20 breaths per minute, but this rate increases when he’s working hard or when he’s investigating an object by smelling it.

 How?
-Observe your horse’s ribcage and belly to count his respirations by the movement of his sides.
-Alternatively, hold your hand over his nostrils to feel the breaths.
+Observe your horse’s ribcage and belly, and count his respirations by the movement of his sides.
+Alternatively, hold your hand near his nostrils to feel the breaths.
 Count the number of breaths over 30 seconds, then multiply by two.
 An inhalation and exhalation count as one breath.